dsollberger/webscraping/README.md

 1. Go to https://rstudio.cloud
 2. Create an account (probably with your Google credentials)
 3. Click on access link (provided during meeting)
+4. Find the "webscraping" project
+5. Click on "Save a Permanent Copy" (upper-right corner, only affects you yourself)
+6. Save As (recommended: replace "template" with your name)

 We will work together in the *template.rmd file in RStudio Cloud.